A cash individual savings account (ISA) is a type of savings account where you don’t have to pay tax on any of the interest you earn on your money.

 Fixed rate cash ISAs

 With a fixed-rate cash ISA, the interest rate you earn won’t change during the account term, but you cannot usually access your savings during this period.
 If you do need to take out your money within the fixed rate term you may face an interest rate penalty.
 In return for giving up your ability to withdraw money at any point, fixed rate cash ISAs typically pay higher rates of interest than instant access accounts.
-Terms vary from 1 to 5 (or more) years and you would expect to get paid a higher rate of interest, the longer you lock your money up for.
+Terms vary from 1 to 5 (or more) years, so you’ll need to think carefully how long you want to tie your money up for.

 Notice cash ISAs